inaka/erlang_guidelines/README.md

 *Examples*: [atoms](src/atoms.erl)

-*Reasoning*: Adhering one convention makes it easier not to have "duplicated" atoms all around the code.
+*Reasoning*: Adhering to one convention makes it easier not to have "duplicated" atoms all around the code.
 Also, not using caps or special characters reduces the need for `'` around atoms.

 ***
 ##### Function Names